mmdelaney/DATA-310/Prj2.md

 15 0.00281  roc_auc hand_till  0.605     1      NA Preprocessor1_Model15
 ```

 Based on just the top_models output, all the models between Model 1 and Model 10 have the same AUC of 0.607.
+So, with only this data, it is difficult to determine which specific model performed the best.

 See the plot of penalty vs area under the roc curve below: